keelback-code/the-rhubarb-witch/README.md

 ASCII art text for 'Game over' and 'You win' screens generated on [TAAG](http://www.patorjk.com/software/taag/).

 Generated user names from [Wizard Name Generator](https://elyserh.github.io/wizard-name-generator/index.html); primarily provided by friends and family.
 The main difference between the Javascript version and this one is that in the Javascript one the names exist as a global object declared at the beginning of the program.
-Here I decided to neaten up the program and save the names in a .txt file which the functions reads and processes.
+Here I decided to neaten up the program and save the names in a .txt file which the function reads and processes.

 ### Acknowledgements